MisaOgura/flashtorch/README.md

 ## Example notebooks

-Here are some handy notebooks showing you examples of using `flashtorch`.
+Here are some handy notebooks showing examples of using `flashtorch`.

 ### Image handling